MobMonRob/DL4JDSLStudien/README.md

 ```
 The operation “X” is a cross product.
 Note, that PrePro currently doesn't support overloading of functions.

-So, when the PrePro-programm is defined, you can run it.
-You must provide a PreProDataSet.
-The following code creates a PreProDataSet and calls a specific PrePro-progam.

 ## Constants

 Constants can be defined and set into the SymbolTable: